google/neuroglancer/src/datasource/precomputed/annotation.rst

 - Line segments (represented by the two endpoint positions)
 - Axis-aligned bounding boxes (represented by two positions)
 - Axis-aligned ellipsoids (represented by a center position and radii vector)
+- Polylines (represented by a list of at least two positions)

 All annotations within the annotation collection have the same geometry type.